Buy 40 units of Botox, get 24 units free! *Eligible 25% off 1 syringe of Juvéderm

 In 2016 a study conducted by the Center for Behavioral Health Statistics and Quality reported that major depressive disorder will affect approximately 16 million American adults (about 6.7% of the US population) in a given year.

 Yes.
 The National Institute of Mental Health maintains that, "Depressive illness can often interfere with normal functioning and cause pain and suffering not only to those who have the disorder, but to those who care about them.
 Serious depression can destroy family life as well as the life of the ill person."
-A national study of depression found that nearly all the respondents who reported a major depressive disorder also reported that their social and/or work lives were negatively affected by their illness.1 In 2010, the economic burden of depression was estimated at $210 billion in the US2 and depression was the second leading cause of disability, accounting for almost 20% of all years of life lost to disability and premature death.3 Depression can also be a lethal disease.
+A national study of depression found that nearly all the respondents who reported a major depressive disorder also reported that their social and/or work lives were negatively affected by their illness.
+In 2010, the economic burden of depression was estimated at $210 billion in the US and depression was the second leading cause of disability, accounting for almost 20% of all years of life lost to disability and premature death.
+Depression can also be a lethal disease.
 Each year in the US, over 30,000 people die by suicide, 60% of whom suffer from depression.

-There is no known cure for depression but with effective treatment, many patients can remain symptom free.
+There is no known cure for depression but with effective depression treatment, many patients can remain symptom free.

 There are many factors which can predispose certain people towards depression more than others.
 However, the exact causation between these factors and the occurrence of depression are still being researched and debated.
 Some of these risk factors include: